Dr Joanna Silver

 - Full Member of the BPS Faculty for Eating Disorders

-- Bachelor’s degree in English and Philosophy (First Class)
+- Bachelor’s degree in English and Philosophy (First Class- University of Manchester)

-I am experienced in helping people with various psychological difficulties including eating disorders, body dysmorphic disorder (BDD), depression and anxiety.
-I work with different age groups including adults, adolescents and children.
-I have practised in both the NHS and private sector in a range of settings including specialist eating disorder services for children and adults, GP surgeries and drug and alcohol units.
+Dr Joanna Silver is an expert in helping people with various psychological difficulties including eating disorders, body dysmorphic disorder (BDD), depression and anxiety.
+She works with different age groups and sees adults, adolescents and children.
+Her experience has been in both the NHS and private sector in a range of settings including specialist eating disorder services for children and adults, GP surgeries and drug and alcohol units.

-Prior to my training in Counselling Psychology, I was a secondary school English teacher.
-I believe that my training and experience as a teacher has been invaluable in my therapeutic work with patients and enables me to work creatively with young people and adults.
+Prior to training in Counselling Psychology, Dr Silver was a secondary school English teacher.
+Her training and experience as a teacher has been invaluable in her therapeutic work with patients, enabling her to work creatively with young people and adults.

-I aim to build a warm and trusting therapeutic relationship with my patients so that they feel able to gain a greater understanding of their problems in a safe and non-judgmental environment.
-I work collaboratively with patients, and strive to empower them to make changes in their lives.
+Dr Silver is flexible in tailoring treatment to patients’ needs and aims to build a warm and trusting therapeutic relationship with her patients.
+This allows patients to gain a greater understanding of their problems in a safe and non-judgemental environment.

 - Silver, J. (2013).
 Visual Methods.
 In C.WIllig (Ed.), Introducing qualitative research in psychology (3rd ed). (pp.156-167).
 Berkshire: Open University Press.